Women are systematically underrepresented in public life, with their achievements and contributions historically overlooked.

 This is why Our equal state, the Victorian Government’s gender equality strategy, prioritises elevating women’s achievements and supporting women artists through the Victorian Women’s Public Art Program.

 The Victorian Women’s Public Art Program is funded by the Victorian Government’s Community Support Fund and run in partnership with McClelland Sculpture Park + Gallery.
-McClelland supports contemporary artists to develop, create and present their work, and manages a range of significant commission programs.
+McClelland supports contemporary artists to develop, create and present their work, and manages a range of programs to commission artwork.

 Previous grant recipients

 Finding Her is Australia’s first interactive state-wide digital map spotlighting women’s commemorative sites.
-You can read about the six public art projects and many more at Finding Her.
+You can read about these public art projects and many more at Finding Her.

 Follow along on social channels